fyrst-digital/elysium/changelog/en-US.md

+# `1.4.5` 2023-05-21

+## Changelog
+- Bugfix: A code dump in the template was removed

 # `1.4.4` 2023-05-19

 ## Changelog
-- fix: ignore case sensitive on file extension of slide-cover media
+- Bugfix: ignore case sensitive on file extension of slide-cover media

 # `1.4.3` 2023-05-19